imrenagi/solarcity_challenge/README.md

 ## Other projects

+* [CHEF](https://github.com/imrenagi/hackucsc2017) Recently, we won hackathon in UC Santa Cruz after we presented Chef, A virtual waiters.
+In this competition, we won 1st prize in Technology Innovation, The best use of AWS, and 3rd prize in The Best Use of Google Cloud Platform.

 * [Gojek](https://itunes.apple.com/us/app/go-jek/id944875099?mt=8).
 This is the mobile application that I've ever worked on.
 I built iOS mobile app and RESTful API for several services.
 This code is not public so unfortunately I can't share the code with you.

 * [Bridestory Wedding App](https://itunes.apple.com/us/app/bridestory-wedding-app/id1067262519?mt=8).
 I worked on iOS team for developing this application.
 This application has been featured in Apple Store Indonesia.
 The code is not public so unfortunately I can't share the code with you.